JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

     }
     ```

-3. In the `commonTest/kotlin` folder, create a new `org.kmp.testing` directory.
+3. In the `commonTest/kotlin` directory, create a new `org.kmp.testing` package.
-4. In this directory, create the `CurrentRuntimeTest.kt` file and update it with the following platform and framework-agnostic test:
+4. In this package, create the `CurrentRuntimeTest.kt` file and update it with the following platform and framework-agnostic test:

     ```kotlin
     import kotlin.test.Test